Win-C/jobly-frontend/README.md

 # Jobly

-Jobly is a mock job board site where users can sign up and login.
+Jobly is a full stack web application of a mock job board site where users can sign up and login.
 Logged in users gain access to a list of companies with search and filtering capabilities.
 Each company has a list of job postings that a user can view.
 A user may apply to a job posting, but each user is restricted from duplicate applications to a single job posting posted by a company.

 Check out the deployed frontend <a href="http://hilarious-cobweb.surge.sh">here</a>.